My First Trip To Istanbul, Turkey

 11. Your people think they are part of a team with well-defined roles, responsibilities and accountabilities for each member when, in reality, they are part of a committee with poorly defined roles, responsibilities and accountabilities.
 [What if a professional baseball or football team played like a committee rather than a team?]

-12. Smaller, more agile competitors are running circles around you but you believe they’ll ever be a threat.
+12. Smaller, more agile competitors are running circles around you but you believe they’ll never be a threat.

 13. Your leadership is internally-focused with a passion for revenues, margins, market share, stock price and continually fixing what is wrong about the business but has no real passion for the business they are in, e.g., the products, the customers, driving innovation, etc.